OpenAEV-Platform/docs/docs/usage/openbas-agent.md

     If you want to allow your agent to launch commands payloads for a user without filling the sudo password, follow [this tutorial](https://gcore.com/learning/how-to-disable-password-for-sudo-command/)

 ### MacOS
+  - Requirements :
+    - launchd
+    - curl

-  - Requirement → launchd, access to the OpenBAS instance used
+    - access to the OpenBAS instance used
   - Compatibility → All launchd based MacOS distros (10.4 Tiger or higher)

 | Installation mode                             | Installation                                                                                                                                            | Installation type                                                          | Execution agent and payload                                                           | Verification/Start/Stop agent                                                                                                                                                                                                               | Folder path                                 | AV exclusions                                          | Uninstallation                                                                                       |